Green gas production

 Carbon footprint of products (CFP)

 Cosun Beet Company is working to reduce the CO2 footprint.
 CFP is a measure of the emission of greenhouse gases in a particular process or chain.
 Factors considered include the greenhouse gases for seed production, growing conditions (such as the quantity of plant protection products used and fertilization of the soil), and transport of the beet to the sugar factories.
 It also includes the greenhouse gases from the process of converting beets into sugar, which are a by-product of burning fossil fuels, such as natural gas.
-The 2020 target is a 40% reduction of the CO2 footprint compared to 1990.
+The 2020 target is 40% CO2 footprint reduction compared to 1990, which has already been achieved.
+The 2021 target will be determined at a later date.

 CO2 emission is the amount of carbon dioxide (CO2) released into the environment.
 Cosun Beet Company's absolute CO2 emission is directly related to the natural gas consumption and depends on campaign length, weather conditions, and the quality of the sugar beet.
 This is the emission per calendar year, which means that a long campaign period has a direct effect on the emission level.